The answer might tell you a lot about how to think about your role as its leader.

 Stage 2: Survival

 Once you make it past the starting years of a company, it becomes a battle to survive and grow.
 This is when the organization’s structure becomes paramount, and when you need to add new competencies and professional management.
 There is also the threat that something could go wrong at any minute and take the company out altogether.
-The CEO also needs to evolve as the organization grows through this stage.
+The CEO also needs to evolve as the organizational growth goes through this stage.
 They need to change their behavior from that of an individual contributor to more of a coach and executive who guides the team to their joint vision and goals.

 Stage 3: Success